luqmanmusah/leaderboard/README.md

 - Clone the repo `https://github.com/luqmanmusah/leaderboard.git`
 - `cd` into the directory
-- checkout to the setup branch `git checkout api_call`
+- checkout to the setup branch `git checkout final_touches`
 - open in your desired code editor

 ## Author